dasch-swiss/dsp-tools/docs/create_onto.md

       }
     ]
 ```
-The _lists_ element is optional.
+As already mentioned before, the _lists_ element is optional.
+If there are no lists, this
+element has to be omitted.

-### Groups
+#### Groups
+This object contains _groups_-definitions.
+This is (only) used to specify the permissions a user gets.
+A project may
-This is an array of _groups_-definition.
-A project may define user groups such as "project-admins", "students" etc.
-and give the members of each group permissions.
+define user groups such as "project-admins", "students" etc. and give the members of each group individual permissions.

 A _group_-defintion has the following elements:
 - _name_: The name of the group
 - _description_: Description of the purpose of the group
 - _selfjoin_: True, if users are able to join the group; false, if an administrator must add the users
-- _status_: True, the group is active; false, the group is not active
+- _status_: Has the value true if the group is active and false if the group is not active

 Example:
 ```json